 Prescription pharmaceuticals, including opiates and benzodiazepines, are diverted and abused across the country at an alarming rate.
 The U.S. Drug Enforcement Administration said in 2009 that North Carolina’s problem with the illicit use and distribution of pharmaceuticals was “widespread.”
 Counties throughout this East Coast state have been affected by the widespread misuse of prescription painkillers and heroin (opioids).
 These drugs are highly potent and attach to opiate receptors in the body.
 Prescription opiates are often used for pain relief but can lead to dependence with prolonged use or abuse.
 The DEA says the increase in demand for these drugs is due to their relative ease of access.
 The agency reports that popular diversion tactics in North Carolina include illegal sale and distribution by healthcare workers, prescription fraud, employee theft, doctor shopping and the Internet.
-Not enough North Caroline Detox Information or centers are provided to the public.

 Methadone, morphine, codeine, hydrocodone and oxycodone are opiates of choice for people who want to divert or obtain these medications in North Carolina.
 The largest metropolitan areas of the state have been affected by this problem.
 The fallout from prescription painkiller abuse and diversion has devastated communities and puts stress on already-taxed law enforcement agencies, hospitals and courts.
-Officials say North Carolina also has a problem with recreational use of opiates among young people.
+Officials say North Carolina also has a problem with the recreational use of opiates, among young people.
 The North Carolina State Risk Behavior Survey from 2007 shows that a quarter of high school students in the western part of the state had used prescription drugs recreationally at least once.
-This is noticeably higher than the 17 percent of students in the central and eastern parts of the state who reported such use.
+This is noticeably greater than the 17 percent of students in the central and eastern parts of the state who reported such use.
 The report said the drugs most often used by these students were OxyContin, Percocet and Xanax.